ResultadosDigitais/feature_flagger/README.md

 There are a few options to store/retrieve your rollout manifest (a.k.a rollout.yml):

-If you have a rollout.yml file and want to use redis to keep a backup, add the folow code to the configuration box:
+If you have a rollout.yml file and want to use Redis to keep a backup, add the follow code to the configuration block:

 ```ruby
 require 'feature_flagger/manifest_sources/yaml_with_backup_to_storage'